renovatebot/renovate/docs/usage/self-hosted-configuration.md

 # Self-Hosted configuration options

-The below configuration options are applicable only if you are running your own instance ("bot") of Renovate.
+The configuration options listed in this document are applicable to self-hosted instances of Renovate ("the bot").

 ## allowPostUpgradeCommandTemplating